jonnonz1/nz-statute-book/acts/public/2019/nga-rohe-moana-o-nga-hapu-o-ngati-porou-act-2019.md

   (h) provide for fisheries management committees to propose bylaws for any of the following areas that are covered by a fisheries management plan:
     (i) a customary marine title area:
     (ii) an area of the New Zealand fisheries waters in the relevant area of interest of Ngāti Porou:
-  (i) provide for the Minister of Fisheries to consider and, by notice in the Gazette, make bylaws that are proposed by a fisheries management committee, after the Minister satisfies the relevant requirements in the deed of agreement:
+  (i) provide for the Minister of Fisheries to consider and make bylaws that are proposed by a fisheries management committee, after the Minister satisfies the relevant requirements in the deed of agreement:
   (j) provide for record keeping, document management, and reporting requirements for fisheries management plans, written and oral authorisations, and bylaws to which this subsection applies:
   (k) provide for offences, defences, and penalties:
   (l) provide, in certain situations, for arrangements (as defined in section 51(7)) that are made under the Fisheries (Kaimoana Customary Fishing) Regulations 1998 within the customary fishing area of ngā hapū o Ngāti Porou in respect of ngā hapū o Ngāti Porou to be treated as arrangements under the regulations made under this section: